kgiszewski/LearnUmbraco7/z-Appendix E - GitHub/05 - Command Line.md

 ```
 git push origin --delete branch_name
 //deletes a remote branch EXTREME CAUTION, make sure you type it right :)
+//best just to do it on the GitHub website :)
 ```

 ##Connecting to GitHub##